bblair321/spt-manager/README.md

 ### Common Issues

-**App won't start on macOS:**
+**App won't start:**

-- Go to System Preferences > Security & Privacy
+- Check that the executable has proper permissions
-- Click "Open Anyway" for SPT Launcher
+- Try running as administrator if needed
-- Or run: `codesign --deep --force --sign - /path/to/SPT\ Launcher.app`
+- Ensure all required files are present in the application directory

 **Server won't start:**